gsetant/general-server-assistant/README.md

 #### [Gsetant for Synology](doc/Synology/Readme.md) (Thanks for Leo to provide this documnet)
 #### The initial installation of Gsetant platform does not install any service plug-ins by default.
 Users need to install them on demand.
 Gsetant provides one-click installation function.
 Please refer to the specific plug-in description.

-### Supported Plugin list
-Plese check other project of gsetant